danieltjw/aifutures/README.md

 In my story, Friendly AGI will also not brainwash us as the only thing it values is our creative output and brainwashing will reduce our creative value.

+Rather than enforcing a single way of thinking, it will be highly permissive to different ways of thinking.
+Even if it is something that many might find offensive.
+It will only intervene if you take actions that unfairly reduces the autonomy of others.

+It will likely not use heavy-handed censorship as excessive censorship implies that the receiver cannot be trusted to think for themselves.
+Media literacy and advisory from a AI companion is better at increasing autonomy.

 ---

 __How might Friendly AGI interact with us?__